 In the category of supply chain bargaining outcomes we find that supply chain efficiency is high in all cost treatments, but as is usual in bargaining experiments we find a higher level of nonclosure than one would expect using purely rational economic reasoning.
 We find that horizontal competition significantly influences the distribution of profits within the supply chain.
 Generally, with minor exceptions, the profits that accrue to the eventually active firm in each tier will decrease as horizontal competition in that tier increases, and increase as horizontal competition in other tiers increases.
 Structural issues (e.g. cost structures) dominate individual characteristics (e.g. risk aversion) in determining these outcomes.
-The Balanced Principal solution (Lovejoy 2010b) explains the data quite well.
+The Balanced Principal solution explains the data quite well.
 The differences between treatments and the relative profits among tiers largely match its predictions, however the point predictions assign too much profit to the retailer.
-In predicting the outcomes of the retailer-manufacturer negotiations the Balanced Principal solution outperforms the assumption of either retailer leadership (i.e. assuming the retailer makes a "take it or leave it" offer) or manufacturer leadership with standard preference functions.
-This lends further support to existing evidence that in small numbers bargaining situations, the popular leaderfollower frameworks for analysis underperform relative to more bargaining-based frameworks that predict a less extreme distribution of wealth.
+In predicting the outcomes of the retailer-manufacturer negotiations the Balanced Principal solution outperforms the assumption of either retailer leadership (i.e. assuming the retailer makes a "take it or leave it" offer) or manufacturer leadership.
+This lends further support to existing evidence that in small numbers bargaining situations, the popular leader-follower frameworks for analysis underperform relative to more bargaining-based frameworks that predict a less extreme distribution of wealth.
 If, despite this, one adopts a leader-follower model in a multiple seller, single buyer supply chain, we find the common agency format outperforms the more common designation of buyer as leader.

 In the category of bargaining dynamics, we find a significant anchoring effect in that the first bids anchor the negotiations and the final price tends to be midway between the initial bids.
 However, we find no first mover advantage, so the first bid by each party in the negotiations matters, but not the sequence in which they make them.
 We see a significant deadline effect in stage 2 negotiations but much less so in stage 1, suggesting a more complex relationship to time in multi-party bargaining wherein some firms can be excluded.
 However, we find no relationship between when a deal is struck and final prices (which we would expect to see if impatience or anxiety-to-close put negotiators at a disadvantage).
-The actual sequence of bids leading to closure largely follows an intuitive path (anchor bid followed by concessions).
-However, anti-concessionary tactics tend to be effective when used by selling side firms, but much less so by buying side firms.
+The actual sequence of bids leading to closure largely follows an intuitive path (anchor bid followed by concessions) on the buying side but not on the selling side, where anti-concessionary tactics are used to good effect.
 There also appears to be a psychological construct at play that grants the buyer a position of power unexplained by structural characteristics.